OpenRailAssociation/technical-committee/incubation-process.md

 ## Stage 0: Candidate

 Projects which intend to join the OpenRail Association are considered candidates.
 Candidates are not yet OpenRail projects.
 They are evaluated by the Technical Committee on request of the project to become part of the OpenRail Association.
-Candidates need to at least fulfill the criteria for the Formed stage to be accepted into the OpenRail Association.
+Candidates need to at least fulfill the criteria for the Onboarded stage to be accepted into the OpenRail Association.

-## Stage 1: Formed
+## Stage 1: Onboarded

-The Formed stage is the initial stage for projects being hosted by the OpenRail Association.
-Formed projects meet the minimal requirements necessary for being considered to be part of the OpenRail Association.
+The Onboarded stage is the initial stage for projects being hosted by the OpenRail Association.
+Onboarded projects meet the minimal requirements necessary for being considered to be part of the OpenRail Association.

-The Formed stage is the entry stage for all projects hosted by the OpenRail Association.
+The Onboarded stage is the entry stage for all projects hosted by the OpenRail Association.
 This stage is meant for projects to mature and work on meeting the criteria for the Incubation stage while already being part of the OpenRail Association.
 This can be projects that are in an early phase or it can be projects which already are mature.
-More mature projects will likely spend less time in the Formed stage.
+More mature projects will likely spend less time in the Onboarded stage.

-The barrier for entering the Formed stage is intended to be low, so that it's easy for projects to become part of the OpenRail Association and the work necessary for moving to the next stage can be done within the Association with the support of the Technical Committee.
+The barrier for entering the Onboarded stage is intended to be low, so that it's easy for projects to become part of the OpenRail Association and the work necessary for moving to the next stage can be done within the Association with the support of the Technical Committee.

 ### Criteria